kettil/boilerplate-app/README.md

 The application is built and executed.

-The following commands is available:
+The following commands are available:

 - `npm run start`